jpanzolaa/ns-allinone-2.35/README.md

 $ ./install-ns2.sh

-Test the installation with the command ns
+Test the installation with the command ns:
 $ ns
 %
 % exit
 $